tridecco/game-board/README.md

 Please refer to the [API documentation](docs/API.md) for detailed usage instructions and examples.

+## Architecture

+Please refer to the [Architecture documentation](docs/ARCHITECTURE.md) for an overview of the project's architecture, including layers, and structure.

 ## License

 This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.